ulampinoy/ulampinoy-atbp/videos/squid-adobo.md

   - adobo
 ---

-Fresh squids cooked adobo style!
+Fresh squid cooked adobo style!
 We love it very much and it really shows – this is the second video of Adobong Pusit

 ![Wash and drain the squids thoroughly](/static/images/fresh-squids.jpg?nf_resize=fit&w=960)